AaBbdev29/Shades-of-Cyan-Theme/README.md

 1. Open the **Extensions** sidebar in VS Code. `View → Extensions`
 2. Search for `Shades of Cyan theme`, choose `Shades of Cyan theme` by moondevaa
 3. Click **Install** to install it
-4. Navigate to File > Preferences > Color Theme > ""dark plus moon light""
+4. Navigate to File > Preferences > Color Theme > ""Shades of Cyan theme`""
 #enjoy coding,.
 Codes are From AI
 ## change Log